 So, last year I figured I would create my daughter’s Christmas cards for her classmates from a series of school portraits, the way I think they should be captured.
 These are some of the results.

-With permission from the Principal, I gathered up groups of 4 kids at a time, selected a location they would feel comfortable in and which represented a memory of their school years: the big tall tree in the middle of the school yard.
-The texture of the tree together with being outside, provided us with beautiful natural light, and gave the images an earthy, relaxed feel.
+With permission from the Principal, I gathered up groups of 4 children at a time, selected a location they would feel comfortable in and which represented a memory of their school years: the big tall tree in the middle of the school yard.
+The texture of the tree backdrop together with being outside, provided us with beautiful natural light, and gave the images an earthy, relaxed feel.
 The expressions were achieved through conversation, imagination and stories, and I took between 3-8 pictures of each child, from which I shortlisted the final 28.

 I am excited to be in the process of creating a plan for how I can bring my style of portraits to more schools, and I would love to hear from you if you think your school might be interested.